taeko-chan/TCSeasonsMod/README.md

 # TCWeatherMod
+## This mod is still under development and the features listed below are not yet avaliable!
 ## What is this mod?
 Ever wanted to have that wintery feeling in Minecraft when it's cold out?
 This mod changes the behavoir of weather events in Minecraft.
 At the moment it is only used to remove snow from all biomes, a sort of summer